luanolidev/bot-optimus-typescript/README.md

 npm run dev
 ```

-And that's it!
+And voila!
 Your server is now up and running.

 ## Contact

-If you have any questions or need assistance, you can reach out to us at [[discord](https://discord.gg/zyWGZX6VU7)].
+If you have any questions or need assistance, feel free to reach out to us on [[Discord](https://discord.gg/zyWGZX6VU7)].

+*This project was developed by shotzzy3.*

 ---